Run a database in a Docker container

 Run a container from the PostgreSQL server image

-In the Docker tool window, right-click the PostgreSQL server image and then click Create container.
+Expand the Images node, select the PostgreSQL server image, and click Create Container.

 Connect to the PostgreSQL server

 Docker automatically maps the default PostgreSQL server port 5432 in the container to a host port within the ephemeral port range (typically from 32768 to 61000).
 This tutorial assumes that port 32768 was used.
-To check what the actual mapping is, right-click the PostgreSQL container in the Docker tool window, click Inspect and then find the value of the
+To check what the actual mapping is, right-click the PostgreSQL container in the Services tool window under the Containers node, click Inspect, and then find the value of the

 Open the Database tool window ( ).

 32768(or whatever host port it was mapped to), the default database and user to

 postgres.
 No password is required since we used